Dinopit/DinoAir2.0dev/README.md

 ---

-*DinoAir 2.0 represents the successful evolution from experimental AI integration to production-ready architecture, delivering measurable performance improvements while maintaining complete backward compatibility and zero breaking changes.*
+*DinoAir 2.0 represents the successful evolution from experimental AI integration to a comprehensive, production-ready platform.
+The expansion from 6 to 38+ AI-accessible tools, with 32+ new GUI integration functions and production hardening features, demonstrates significant progress in AI-GUI accessibility while delivering enterprise-grade reliability, measurable performance improvements, and maintaining complete backward compatibility with zero breaking changes.*